rpoet-jh/pass-support/pass-notification-service/README.md

 # Notification Services

-Notification Services (NS) reacts to `SubmissionEvent` messages emitted by the Fedora repository by composing and dispatching notifications in the form of emails to the participants related to the event.
+Notification Services (NS) reacts to `SubmissionEvent` messages emitted by the `pass-core` module by composing and dispatching notifications in the form of emails to the participants related to the event.

 # Runtime Configuration